the-ahuja-lab/scCamAge/README.md

 ## Input/Output

 ### Input
-Find the ID of the currently running container, which was just executed using the **docker ps -a** command.
+Find the ID of the running container using the **docker ps -a** command.
 ```
 $ docker ps -a
 ```
-To write a file to the container, use the **docker cp** command to copy the file from the host to the container.
+To write a file to the container, use the **docker cp** command to copy it from the host to the container.
 ```
 $ docker cp file container_id:WDir/
 ```
 This command will copy the **folder** from the host's current directory to the **CamAge** container with ID **container_id** at the WDir/ directory inside the container.

 ### Output
-Find the ID of the currently running container, which was just executed using the **docker ps -a** command.
+Find the ID of the running container using the **docker ps -a** command.
 ```
 $ docker ps -a
 ```
-To write a file from the container, use the **docker cp** command to copy the file from the container to the host.
+To write a file from the container, use the **docker cp** command to copy it to the host.
 ```
 $ docker cp container_id:WDir/file-name .
 ```